bgamari/ghc-wiki-import/records.md

 >
 >

+>
+>
+> Frege has a detailed explanation of the semantics of its record implementation, and the language is \*very\* similar to Haskell.
+Lets just start by using Frege's document as the proposal.
+We can start a new wiki page as discussions are needed.
+>
+>

 - **Use the module name space mechanism**; after all that's what it's for.
 But putting each record definition in its own module is a bit heavyweight.
 So maybe we need local modules (just for name space control) and local import declarations.
 Details are unclear.
 (This was proposed in 2008 in [ this discussion](http://www.haskell.org/pipermail/haskell-cafe/2008-August/046494.html) on the Haskell cafe mailing list and in [\#2551](https://gitlab.staging.haskell.org/ghc/ghc/issues/2551). - Yitz).